wishthis/wishthis/README.md

 Note: You will have to manually update wishthis by replacing all files with the changes from the `stable` branch.

+### Note

+Make sure wishthis is setup via a domain directly and not running inside a sub-folder.

 ### Attention!
 The installer is broken in `v1.0.0`!

 To work around this, you can manually create a `/src/config/config.php` (please copy the `/src/config/config-sample.php`) and **remove** the part with the database information (currently four php constants).